-A myriad of maritime workers are injured each year due to defective maritime products.
-Defective maritime products are any products or machinery that has broken and/or malfunctioning parts.
-If these parts contribute the injury of a maritime workers, laws are set into place to protect them.
+Many maritime workers are injured each year due to defective maritime products.
+Defective maritime products are any products or machinery that have broken or malfunctioning parts.
+If these parts contribute to the injury of maritime workers, laws are set into place to protect them.

 Maritime Product Liability

 General maritime law recognizes the defective products are a valid liability claim under East River S.S.
 Corp. v.
 Transamerica De laval, 476 U.S. 858,106 S. Ct.
 2295.
 However, in order for a maritime defective product claim to be valid, the injury must have happened on navigable water.
 Navigable water means that the vessel is out to sea when the injury occurred, yet it can also mean any vessel that’s docked, but still in navigable waters and capable of navigation.

 In addition, the products must meet the definition of defective as described by general maritime law.
 A product is considered defective if it has serious flaws in the:

 A product can also be considered defective if there was not adequate label warnings provided before use.
 For example, if the product poses a significant injury risk if protective gear isn’t worn, yet the product did not clearly state this, it may be considered defective.